origam/plugin-interfaces/README.md

-Contains basic classes and interfaces for creating Origam plugins.
+Contains basic interfaces for creating Origam plugins.

 to install: